janbar/tbs-dvb-driver/README.txt

 version you are using:

 - Branch v5.19: build drivers with Linux kernel version from 5.4 to 5.19.
-- Branch v6.2 : build drivers with Linux kernel version from 6.2.
+- Branch v6.X : build drivers with Linux kernel version 6.X where X=MAJOR_REVISION i.e 6.2.
-- Branch v6.3 : build drivers with Linux kernel version from 6.3.
-- Branch v6.4 : build drivers with Linux kernel version from 6.4.
-- Branch v6.8 : build drivers with Linux kernel version from 6.5 to 6.9.
-- Branch v6.10: build drivers with Linux kernel version from 6.10 to 6.11.

 See below to install the required firmwares in path /lib/firmware/.